Mojmír Hampl

-Mojmír Hampl (born 13 March 1975) is a Czech economist, who has been the Chairman of the Czech Fiscal Council since 2022.
+Mojmír Hampl (born 13 March 1975) is a Czech economist and writer, who has been the Chairman of the Czech Fiscal Council since 2022.
 Previously, from 2019 to 2021, he worked for KPMG Czech Republic as a director responsible for financial sector services.
-Between 2006 and 2018 he served as a board member of the Czech National Bank.
+Between 2006 and 2018 he served as a board member of the Národní rozpočtová rada Czech National Bank.
 From 2008 he held the post of CNB Vice-Governor.
 He has been also a co-founder and a board member of the Institute of Economic Education INEV in Prague.

 Career

-Mojmír Hampl was born in Zlín and studied economics at the University of Economics, Prague.
-He defended his PhD thesis at the same institution in 2004.
-Afterwards he also pursued postgraduate education at the University of Surrey in the United Kingdom, where he obtained the title Master of Science.

-He started to work at the Czech National Bank in 1998 as an economic analyst.
-Between 2002 and 2004, he worked at Česká spořitelna, a Czech commercial bank, as an analyst of financial markets in Central and Eastern Europe.
-At the same time he also served as an external advisor to the Czech Ministry of Finance responsible for the preparation of public finance reforms.
-Between 2004 and 2006 he served as a board member and director of the Czech Consolidation Agency.

-President Václav Klaus appointed Hampl a member of the Czech National Bank's board on 1 December 2006 and then Vice-Governor on 1 March 2008.
-In 2012 Hampl was reappointed for another six-year term, which expired on 30 November 2018.

-In 2019–2021, he worked for KPMG Czech Republic.
-As a director he was responsible for financial sector services.

-In December 2021 he was elected to the Czech Fiscal Council by the Chamber of Deputies of the Czech Republic on a proposal of the Senate of the Czech Republic for a six-year term.
-In July 2022 he was elected the Chairman of the Czech Fiscal Council on a proposal of the Government of the Czech Republic.

-Hampl is a member of the academic council of Škoda Auto University in Mladá Boleslav and scientific council of Tomas Bata University in Zlín, and was an editorial board member of the Czech history newspaper The Twentieth Century.
+Hampl is a member of the academic council of Škoda Auto University in Mladá Boleslav and scientific councils of Tomas Bata University in Zlín and Masaryk University in Brno, and was an editorial board member of the Czech history newspaper The Twentieth Century.
 He lectures at Czech and foreign universities, including University of Oxford.

-In 1999 Hampl received the prize Young Economist of the year awarded by the Czech Economic Society.
-He has published around 150 popular and scientific articles in the fields of economic methodology, public choice theory, monetary policy, natural resources and general economic theory.

-Mojmír Hampl is married with two children.
+He has published three popular educational books in Czech.